TSchwierz/SelfLocalisationCF/README.md

 **15.02.:** Corrected the yaw behaviour.
 Previously the yaw of the drone would be oscillating between two values.
 It now correctly stays in place until a new rotation command is given.
 The drone now stably moves for large simulated times (>1h), but seems to have a preference of staying within a certain quadrant.

-## Current Tasks (no particular order):
-1. The project is getting long and complicated codewise.
-Proper documentation is crucial to maintain overview.
-Improve the readability and documentation of the code.
-3. Refine the position prediction algorithm by reducing time spent calculating the covariance matrix.
-1. Tweak altitude control by finding optimal pid gains.
-1. Review random walk update function.
-1. Add the 3rd dimension to the grid network and prediction code.